NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 Usually identifying data that should go into the archive is not very difficult, especially when SPICE kernels were produced and used by the project during operations.
-In such cases the following kernels used during operations -- independent of whether they were produced by the project teams or obtained from NAIF or other sources -- should be included in the archive:
+In such cases the following kernels used during operations -- independent of whether if they were produced by the project teams or obtained from NAIF or other sources -- should be included in the archive: